Vokerlee/RISC-V-ELF-Interpreter/README.md

 ./RISC-V-Interpreter elf_file_name.out
 ```

-All information about completed instructions is placed in `stdout`.
+All information about executed instructions is placed in `stdout`stream.
 It is recommended to redirect stream to another file, using the launch of the program in the following form:

 ```console
 ./RISC-V-Interpreter elf_file_name.out > log_instructions.log
 ```

-Mind that you cannot use any library while compiling your ELF program, otherwise the interpreter will not work.
+Mind that you cannot use any library while compiling your ELF program, otherwise the interpreter will not work (it doesn't support system calls).

 # How to create ELF file with RISC-V architecture